Using Your Smartphone as a GPS Unit

 Other useful apps

 Of course, you can use your phone to plan and then record your rides as well.
 There are several other good apps available, including Google Earth, Wikiloc, Strava (gpx files can be downloaded from the Premium version) and MTB Project, all of which are valuable resources when seeking out new places to ride.
-Maps.me is another popular app for free offline mapping, often favoured by international bike travelers.
-Although it’s lacking in topography and detail compared to Gaia, its surprisingly powerful given its $0 price tag.
-Maps.me is especially useful for navigating big, unfamiliar cities, as you can download the mapping for entire country before you arrive.
+Maps.me is another popular app for free offline mapping, often favoured by long distance, international bike travelers.
+Although lacking in topography and detail compared to Gaia, Maps.me is surprisingly powerful, especially given its $0 price tag.
+We find it particularly useful for navigating big, unfamiliar cities, as you can download the mapping for entire country before you arrive.
 Its routing feature works offline too, which is very handy.

 Amongst Android users, Orux and Backcountry Navigator come highly praised too.
-And if you’re headed to Russia, Mongolia or the former Soviet Union, the free Soviet Military Maps are a fascinating resource.
+And if you’re headed to Russia, Mongolia or other countries in the former Soviet Union, the free Soviet Military Maps are a fascinating resource.
 Unfortunately, this is only for for Android users.
-We’ll be covering some of these in more detail in the Planning section of our Finding Your Way series.
+We’ll be covering some of programs in more detail within the Planning section of our Finding Your Way series.

 Above all, be thoughtful with your phone usage.
 Turn off all background apps and keep your phone in Airplane mode in the backcountry – you’ll still be able to access the GPS.
 If it’s cold, stow your phone in your sleeping bag at night to help preserve battery life.
 And consider how bright you need to run your screen.
 As a rule of thumb, it pays to turn it off if you’re not planning on using your phone for six hours or more.